Security Jobs in San Diego differ by location and job duties but there are many roles available with all levels of training and education.

 San Diego, CA is on 70 miles of the Pacific coast and is home to more than 1.3 million people.
 With a very diverse culture and also an array of ethnic backgrounds, San Diego is one of the most culturally-diverse cities in the state of California.

 The city sits 120 miles just south of Los Angeles and is a close drive to the Mexico border.
 With Tijuana a few hours’ drive away and many beautiful beaches nearby, residents of the city are never at a loss for both day and nighttime activities.

 Getting Familiar with San Diego Statistics

-According to the United States Census Bureau, 85 percent of high school students graduate from high school in the city.
-34 percent of individuals age 25 or older hold a Bachelor’s degree and the home ownership rate is just over 55 percent.
+According to the United States Census Bureau, 85 percent of the city’s high school students graduate.
+Furthermore, 34 percent of individuals age 25 or older have a Bachelor’s degree.
+In addition, the homeownership rate is just over 55 percent.

-Manufacturing shipping, retail sales, technology, hospitality and healthcare are among the top industries in the city.
-In addition to these industries, military, defense and international trade are also listed high on the employment numbers.
+Manufacturing shipping, retail sales, technology, hospitality, and also healthcare are among the top industries in the city.
+In addition, the military, defense, and also international trade have high employment numbers.

 Exciting Careers in Security Available in San Diego

 Universal Protection Service provides an opportunity for graduates from a security-based degree program to find a career in San Diego.
 Homeland border security guards, security trainers and instructors, supervisors, and surveillance officers are just a few occupations people can consider.

 Average starting salaries for security guards in San Diego can reach up to $35,000.
 The pay is higher for individuals who graduate from a degree program or who have previous experience.
 Individuals with advanced education or extensive formal training can expect higher-paying jobs.